AndieWill510/tinydoor/Options/046-normal-is-not-okay.md

 you are a gift.

-And so am I.

 ## Mercy

-I am glad you are here.

 In community, we can make a life that does not require us to disappear.

-Together, we can make rooms where Autistic people, queer people, ADHD people, disabled people, trans people, strange people, tired people, brilliant people, frightened people, and not-yet-ready people have more than endurance.
+Together, we can make rooms where Autistic people, ADHD people and not-yet-ready people have more than endurance.

 We can make exits.